-Racquetball Manitoba will require those in certain positions to complete background screening.
-This is determined by the risk of harm the position poses to Racquetball Manitoba and its participants.
+Racquetball Canada will require those in certain positions to complete background screening.
+This is determined by the risk of harm the position poses to Racquetball Canada and its participants.

 Enhanced Police Information Check (E-PIC)

-As a partner in the Responsible Coaching Movement, Racquetball Manitoba members are able to obtain an E-PIC at a discounted rate through Sterling Backcheck.
+As a partner in the Responsible Coaching Movement, Racquetball Canada members are able to obtain an E-PIC at a discounted rate through Sterling Backcheck.